-Claudia Rowe is a Pulitzer Prize-nominated journalist and writer of creative nonfiction who has been published in Mother Jones, The New York Times, Seattle Post-Intelligencer, The Seattle Times, Huffington Post, Yes! and The Stranger, [...]
+Claudia Rowe is a Pulitzer Prize-nominated journalist and writer of creative nonfiction who has been published in Mother Jones, The New York Times, Seattle Post-Intelligencer, Huffington Post and The Stranger, among other newspapers [...]

 Growing Up Behind Bars

 Jailed for murder at 13, Jimerson talks of lives denied

 Willard Jimerson Jr. hadn’t made it out of seventh grade when he was sentenced to 23 years in prison for shooting a 14-year-old girl in the back.

 Barely 5 feet tall and, at 13, one of the youngest people in state history to stand trial as an adult, Jimerson sat, his feet dangling beneath the defense table, as he listened to testimony about that night — how he had watched Jamie Lynn Wilson flee a gang of schoolmates and fall to the sidewalk; how he pulled out a gun and fired it as she begged for help.

 Locked away since 1994, Jimerson, now 25, remains frozen in early adolescence.
 He has never driven a car, used e-mail or balanced a checkbook.
 Though he married last year — to the sister of a fellow inmate — the two have never been intimate, because conjugal visits are not permitted for prisoners who wed while locked up.
 But for those who enter as children, Jimerson believes, the rule is absurd.